darianovikov/Voting-System-Simulators/README.md

-# Voting System Simulators
+# Voting-Simulators
- Programs simulating the instant runoff, plurality, and approval models of voting.
+ Programs simulating the instant runoff, plurality, and approval voting simulators.

+ # Purpose
+ Completed as part of the IB Math AA 2023 internal assessment.
+Intended to generate data for statistical analysis.

+ # Method